Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Shifts by a Crystal Group: Introduction

 The theory of wavelets has many generalizations and variations.
 One generalization, wavelets with composite dilations, was introduced in \cite{Guo1} and \cite{Guo2}.
 The term \textit{composite dilations} refers to the addition of another set $\mathcal{B}$ of matrices that are moving functions, besides the shifts by vectors in a lattice and the powers of a single dilating matrix.
 Often, $\mathcal{B}$ is a finite group of measure preserving matrices.
 Blanchard developed the theory in this case in \cite{Blanchard1}; see also \cite{Blanchard2} where the focus was on developing Haar-type wavelet systems when $\mathcal{B}$ leaves the shift lattice invariant and the semi-direct product of $\mathcal{B}$ with the lattice is actually a crystal group, necessarily symmorphic.
 In \cite{KeithJosh} MacArthur and one of the current authors introduced the concept of a multiresolution analysis where the shifts came from an arbitrary crystal group and cast the theory in the context of the abstract approach of \cite{Baggett2}.
 Independently, Gonz\'{a}lez and Moure \cite{Gonzalez} also formulated the theory for shifts by a crystal group.
 In the definition of a multiresolution analysis or a generalized multiresolution analysis for either composite dilations, with a finite $\mathcal{B}$, or shifts by a crystal group, the central subspace in the multiresolution analysis is left invariant under shifts by a crystal group $\Gamma$.

-Another reason to be concerned about the nature of $\Gamma$--shift invariant closed subspaces is the emergence of topological quantum chemistry (see \cite{Cano2} and \cite{Cano1}, for example) where band representations play a significant role.
-A band representation of a crystal group $\Gamma$ is the restriction of the natural representation $\pi$ to a closed $\Gamma$--shift invariant subspace generated by a single function in $L^2(\R^n)$.
+Another reason to be concerned about the nature of $\Gamma$--shift-invariant closed subspaces is the emergence of topological quantum chemistry (see \cite{Cano2} and \cite{Cano1}, for example) where band representations play a significant role.
+A band representation of a crystal group $\Gamma$ is the restriction of the natural representation $\pi$ to a closed $\Gamma$--shift-invariant subspace generated by a single function in $L^2(\R^n)$.
 A readable review of band representations can be found in \cite{Bacry}.